deadratfink/jy-transform/README.md

 #### Transformation Case

-The _transformation_ is usually a format change, but can also be refer to content changes on the intermediate JS object, the latter with the help of a configured `transform` callback function.
+The _transformation_ is usually a format change, but can also be refer to content changes on the intermediate JS object, the latter with the help of a configurable `transform` callback function.
 All possible directions are:

 - YAML ⇒ JS